mdeguzis/SteamOS-Tools/docs/desktop-software-readme.md

 Installs extra softare based on feedback and personal preference

 `emulation`
 Standalone emulation packages from the Debian repositories.
-In due time, this will include rebuilt packages for such emulators like PPSSPP, PCSX2, and more.
+This also includes rebuilt packages for such emulators like PPSSPP, Higan, and more.

 `emulation-src`
 Installs prerequisite packages for compiling emulation packages from source and then compiles and builds libretro packages from source (will take some time to install).
 See the [script header](https://github.com/ProfessorKaos64/SteamOS-Tools/blob/master/scriptmodules/emu-from-source.shinc) for the latest test stats on build time.  (basic routines are done, some work left)